QUESTIONS & ANSWERS About La Escuela Espanol

 Question: Is it possible that I can use the money invested in a package of classes towards one of the other services you offer?

 Answer: Absolutely, you can use it to take Cooking Classes or take Classes in my language immersion program in Latin America: both Nicaragua and Cuba, respectively.
 Also, you may use them for translation or tutoring services that I offer.
+You have up to 3 months from time of purchase to let me know if you have changed your mind about my services and would like to try something else.

 Question: What are the requirements to enroll in Spanish classes?